 In order to prove our proposition, we must prove the following:

 If the current time is , the person you are going to be in the immediate future () is a function of...

 - Who you are right now (), your all-encompassing physical, biological, mental, emotional, and spiritual state.

 - Any decisions you make (), your self-directed trajectory on the many possible paths before you.

 - Environmental conditions you're experiencing (), any audio/visual stimuli, physical atoms around you, other people in your viscinity, etc.

 - Additional external influence that is outside of your control (), call it fate, call it random chance, call it God, call it whatever you want but in this dicussion we will refer to it simply as the G-factor.
-Some belief systems may believe this term is non-existent, but we have included it here to ensure broader applicability of the proof.
+Some belief systems (nomological determinism) may assert that this term is zero, but we have included it here to ensure broader applicability of the proof.

 Formally, we can express this concept with the following expression: